 - Go to Control Panel > System and Security > System > Allow Remote Access.
 Uncheck the check box to Allow connections only from computers running Remote Desktop with Network Level Authentication.
 This action allows you to RDP into the VM from the CloudCenter UI.

 In the file explorer go to C:\Windows\System32\Sysprep.
 Double click on sysprep.
 Make sure you choose the options displayed in the image below.
 Once sysprep is done, your RDP session will terminate

 Go to the Azure Management UI and shutdown the application VM image.

-- After creating the snapshot, include the Image ID in the CloudCenter logical image (CCM UI > Admin > Images > Manage Cloud Mapping > Edit Mapping).
+After creating the image, include the Image ID in the CloudCenter logical image (CCM UI > Admin > Images > Manage Cloud Mapping > Add/Edit Mapping).
 See Cloud Mapping for Images for additional context).

 You have now mapped your Windows image to the cloud.